R.B. Brenner, journalist

 R.B.
 Brenner is the director of the School of Journalism and the G.B.
 Dealey Regents Professor in Journalism at the University of Texas at Austin.

-R.B.
-Brenner is Deputy Director of the Journalism Program at Stanford University.
-He came to Stanford from The Washington Post, where he held several senior editing positions — including Metro Editor, Sunday Editor and Deputy Universal News Editor.
-He was one of the primary editors of The Post‘s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize in 2008, and played a leadership role in merging the digital and print newsrooms.
+Previously, he was a lecturer and the deputy director of Stanford University’s Journalism Program.
+He joined the faculty at Stanford in September 2010 after leaving The Washington Post, where his roles included Metropolitan Editor, Sunday Editor and Deputy Universal News Editor.
+He was one of the primary editors of the newspaper’s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize, and played a leadership role in merging the digital and print newsrooms.

 He was a visiting lecturer at the University of Texas at Austin in spring of 2009 and has been affiliated with The Poynter Institute (ethics fellow in 2001 and adjunct faculty member in 2013).